kratjar/simple-blog/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project creates simple blog using React.

 ## Available Scripts